We hope this never happens to anyone else or another family

 Had the embassy or consulate told us about their own emergency funds receipt service we would have used it.
 Neither told us we could wire the money directly to the U.S. consulate in Guangzhou, who then could have given the money to our son.
 This is a basic service provided at all embassies and consulates worldwide, and we hope our efforts will improve service protocols like this.
 That's why we've contacted every member of the House of Representatives and Senate to support a simple, four-point piece of legislation to ensure better communication in situations of Americans experiencing emergencies abroad.

-The Darren Russell Bill aims to make law of ensuring better protection and assistance for Americans abroad:
+This bill aims to make law of ensuring better protection and assistance for Americans abroad with

 1 - Improved Access and Responsiveness: American citizens should have 24/7 access to all US diplomatic missions abroad and direct contact with American officials (not local contract workers) in any case of emergency.